brainglobe/cellfinder/docs/_sources/main/user_guide/training.md.txt

 Cellfinder includes a pretrained network for cell candidate classification.
 This will likely need to be retrained for different applications.
-Rather than generate training data blindly, the aim is to reduce the amount of hands-on time, by only generating training data where cellfinder classified a cell candidiate incorrectly.
+Rather than generate training data blindly, the aim is to reduce the amount of hands-on time by only generating training data where cellfinder classified a cell candidiate incorrectly.